 Your support person will advise you which of these is the most appropriate for your complaint; they may also suggest another person to help you with your complaint.

 - Talk to an International Student Adviser about your complaint.
 Together you will discuss the issue and try to reach an agreeable outcome.
-If the complaint is regarding an International Student Adviser, talk directly to the Deputy Director, International.
+If the complaint is regarding an International Student Adviser, talk directly to the Manager, International Student Services.

-- If you are not satisfied with the proposed outcome, you will be asked to put your complaint in writing to the Deputy Director, International.
+- If you are not satisfied with the proposed outcome, you will be asked to put your complaint in writing to the Manager, International Student Services.

-- The Deputy Director, International, will discuss the complaint with you and inform the person (if there is one) that the complaint has been made against.
+- The Manager, International Student Services, will discuss the complaint with you and inform the person (if there is one) that the complaint has been made against.

-- The Deputy Director, International, will decide upon an outcome and action to be taken and discuss this with you.
+- The Manager, International Student Services, will decide upon an outcome and action to be taken and discuss this with you.

-- If you are unhappy with the outcome, you should put your complaint in writing to the Deputy Vice-Chancellor (External Engagement).
+- If you are unhappy with the outcome, you should put your complaint in writing to the Director, International.

 The University of Otago is a signatory to the Code of Practice for the Pastoral Care of International Students.
 To find out more about this Code, please read the Code of Practice Summary brochure you received upon arrival, or ask the International Office for a copy.